THE AIRFORCE - SQUADRONS

 Other Squadrons based at Air Force Base Waterkloof:

-1 Air Servicing Unit, 104 Squadron, 111 Squadron, 17 Squadron, 28 Squadron, 41 Squadron, 44 Squadron, 5 Air Servicing Unit, 504 Squadron, 60 Squadron, Central Photographic Institute, Command and Control School, Electronic Warfare Centre, Joint Air Reconnaissance Intelligence Centre, SAAF Telecommunications Centre
+1 Air Servicing Unit, 104 Squadron, 111 Squadron, 28 Squadron, 41 Squadron, 44 Squadron, 5 Air Servicing Unit, 504 Squadron, 60 Squadron, Central Photographic Institute, Command and Control School, Electronic Warfare Centre, Joint Air Reconnaissance Intelligence Centre, SAAF Telecommunications Centre

 Other Current Squadrons: